-Each team shall submit structural drawings and calculations that have been stamped by a qualified, licensed design professional.
+Each team shall submit structural drawings and calculations that have been stamped by a qualified, licensed design professional registered in the State of California or be eligible for California registration reciprocity.

 - a.
 By stamping the structural drawings and calculations, the licensed professional certifies that the structural provisions of the Solar Decathlon Building Code have been met by the design, and that the structure is safe for the public to enter if it has been built as designed. - b.
 The licensed professional shall stamp the structural drawings and calculations of the house and all site components that might pose a threat to public safety if they fail.